 1. Simon Bolivar’s greatest accomplishment: Freeing five countries from Spanish rule

-Simon Bolivar’s greatest accomplishment, numero uno, is winning the independence wars against Spain.
+Simon Bolivar’s greatest accomplishment, numero uno, is freeing the Spanish colonies.

-Simon has been repeatedly called “The George Washington of South America.”
-For the general freed five modern countries from Spanish rule: his natal Venezuela, plus Colombia, Ecuador, Peru, and Bolivia.
+Simon freed five South American countries in the 1800s.
+He freed his natal Venezuela, plus Colombia, Ecuador, Peru, and Bolivia.

-Two other European colonies, the United States and Haiti, had already successfully revolted by then, inspiring the rest of the Americas.
+Two other European colonies, the United States and Haiti, had already successfully revolted by then.
+And the deed had inspired the rest of the Americas.

-The Viceroyalty of New Spain still controlled most of North America, while the other three viceroyalties were in South America.
-The hero of our present article, Simon Bolivar, freed two of them: the viceroyalties of New Granada and Peru.
+The Viceroyalty of New Spain still controlled most of North America.
+The other three viceroyalties were in South America.
+The hero of our present article, Simon Bolivar, freed two of the latter: the viceroyalties of New Granada and Peru.

 The viceroyalty of New Granada falls

-Simon was born in Venezuela, which at the time was part of he Viceroyalty of New Granada.
+Simon was born in Venezuela, which was part of the Viceroyalty of New Granada.

-He belonged to a wealthy family and had been educated in Europe, where he picked up the revolutionary ideas of the French.
+Simon belonged to a wealthy family and had been educated in Europe.
+There, he picked up the revolutionary ideas of the French.

-He returned to the Americas in 1807 and joined the independece movement.
-In the following years Venezuela declared its freedom several times and established its own government ousting the crown’s officials, but each time the crown regained control.
+He returned to Venezuela in 1807 and joined the independence movement.
+In the following years, Venezuela declared its freedom several times.
+Each time, it established its own government, ousting the crown’s officials.
+But each time, the crown regained control.

-By c.
-1814 Simon had become Venezuela’s main revolutionary leader.
+By about 1814, Simon had become Venezuela’s main revolutionary leader.
 His army battled the royalists plenty of times.
-Eventually, though, he realized that he had a better shot at winning if he switched battle grounds.
+Eventually, though, he realized that he had a better shot at winning if he switched battlegrounds.

-So Simon Bolivar did quite a feat and crossed the imposing Andes Mountains through a pass everyone thought impossible to hike.
 He surprised the Spaniards at the other side and freed Colombia.
-With the viceroyalty weakened at its heart, he rode back to Venezuela and freed it too.
+With the viceroyalty weakened at its heart, he rode back to Venezuela and freed it.

 Now the viceroyalty of Peru falls

-Thus, by 1825 Simon had brought down two viceroyalties and freed Bolivia.
-South America was now free of Spanish rule.
+Thus, by 1825 South America was free of Spanish rule.

-Bolivia and Peru became sovereign countries, while the four countries which had been part of New Granada (Venezuela, Colombia, Panama, and Ecuador) were joined in a new republic: Gran Colombia.
+Bolivia and Peru became sovereign countries.
+Meanwhile, the four countries which had been part of the Viceroyalty of New Granada (Venezuela, Colombia, Panama, and Ecuador) were joined in a new republic: Gran Colombia.
 A few years later, Gran Colombia split.

 So that was Simon Bolivar’s greatest accomplishment, and the one he is most remembered for: freeing five countries.
-Without it, his two other great achievements would not have been possible.
+Without it, his three other great achievements would not have been possible.

 2. Simon Bolivar’s second greatest accomplishment: Abolishing slavery

-Not many people are aware of this other great accomplishment of Simon Bolivar’s, but it sure deserves recognition.
+Not many people are aware of this other great accomplishment of Simon Bolivar’s.

-Simon, in spite of inheriting thousands of African slaves, was an abolitionist.
-In 1826 he wrote:
+Simon, despite inheriting thousands of African slaves, was an abolitionist.
+In 1826, he wrote:

 “Legislators!
 Slavery is the infraction of all laws. (…) A man a property!
 An image of God under the yoke, like a brute! (…)“

 It was in Bolivia that Simon was able to abolish slavery promptly.
-After he liberated Bolivia, its citizens decided to name their country after him and asked him to write its constitution.
-Simon did, and in it he abolished slavery.
-By 1831 slavery was no more in Bolivia.
+After he liberated Bolivia, its citizens named their country after him.
+And they also asked Simon to write their constitution.
+Simon wrote it, and in it, he abolished slavery.
+By 1831, slavery was no more in Bolivia.

-In the other freed territories the task proved to be more difficult.
-It would take several tries.
+In the other freed territories, the task proved to be more difficult.
+It would take several attempts.

-Simon first tried to end it in 1816 during one of his attempts to liberate Venezuela, but it did not take.
+Simon first tried to end it in 1816, during one of his campaigns to liberate Venezuela, but it did not take.

-Finally in 1821 a compromise was reached.
-Since many of the ex-colonies depended heavily on slave-labor, it was decided to abolish it in steps.
+Finally, in 1821, a compromise was reached.
+Since many of the ex-colonies depended heavily on slave labor, the patriots decided to abolish it in steps.

-No new slaves were to be imported, and the law of “freedom of wombs” was established: everyone born in the new republics from 1821 onwards was born free, even the children of slaves.
+No new slaves were to be imported.
+And the patriots passed the law of “freedom of wombs.”
+According to this law, everyone born in the new republics from 1821 onwards was born free, even the children of slaves.
 Furthermore, the “owner” of the enslaved mother was to educate her free-born children.

 With both measures -stopping import and free birth- the patriots expected the number of slaves to diminish on their own in the ex-colonies.

-The process was not fast or easy, but 30 years later, all the republics Bolivar freed had indeed legally abolished slavery.
+The process was not fast or easy, but 30 years later, all the republics Bolivar freed had abolished slavery.

 3. Simon Bolivar’s third greatest accomplishment: Equality under the law